Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

 \subsection{Main Idea: Correlated Rewards and Interval Splitting}

-The lower bound in Theorem \ref{thm.lower_bound} shows that learning with adversarial private value sequences cannot be handled purely using a generic monotone group contextual bandit structure.
-That is because, at the generality of a generic monotone group contextual bandit, one \textit{only} has monotonicity--both actionwise and feedbackwise--at hand, and hence, choosing one action reveals either complete information or no information about the mean reward of another action.
-However, as we shall see, the rewards of different actions in first-price auctions are actually \emph{correlated}, and therefore choosing an action may reveal \emph{partial} information of another action, even if no information would be revealed under the monotone group contextual bandits feedback structure.
+The lower bound in Theorem \ref{thm.lower_bound} shows that learning with adversarial private value sequences cannot be handled purely using a generic partially ordered contextual bandit structure.
+That is because, at the generality of a partially ordered contextual bandit, choosing one action reveals either complete information or no information about the mean reward of another action.
+However, as we shall see, the rewards of different actions in first-price auctions are actually \emph{correlated}, and therefore choosing an action may reveal \emph{partial} information of another action.

-To highlight the main idea, we first recall the key insights of the MSE policy (specialized to first-price auctions).
-Specifically, it makes use of the crucial fact that the outcome of bidding low prices provides full information for the rewards of bidding high prices, and this one-sided feedback structure helps to achieve regret that depends only logarithmically on the number of contexts and actions (i.e. $K$ and $M$).
-Mathematically, observing the partial information of $m_t$ as a result of bidding $b_t$ gives perfect knowledge of $\1(m_t\le b)$ for any $b\ge b_t$; therefore, bidding $b_t$ contributes to estimating the CDF $G(b)$ (and hence the mean reward of bidding $b$) for all $b\ge b_t$.
-The drawback of this one-sided feedback structure, however, is that since the observations corresponding to large bids provides no help in estimating CDF at smaller bids, there may not be enough observations available for estimating $G(b)$ for small $b$.
-Consequently, this can lead to large regret, especially when the value sequence is chosen adversarially to yield decreasing $b_t$'s over time.
+To illustrate this idea, we recall the key insights of Algorithm \ref{algo.partial_order} specialized to first-price auctions.
+Specifically, it makes use of the crucial fact that the outcome of bidding low prices provides full information for the rewards of bidding high prices.
+Mathematically, observing $b_t$ and $\max\{b_t, m_t\}$ gives perfect knowledge of $\1(m_t\le b)$ for any $b\ge b_t$; therefore, bidding $b_t$ contributes to estimating the CDF $G(b)$ (and hence the mean reward of bidding $b$) for all $b\ge b_t$.
+However, when the value sequence is chosen adversarially to yield decreasing $b_t$'s over time, this structure becomes not helpful.

-Despite this hurdle, which is insurmountable in a generic monotone group contextual bandit, our key insight in this section is that bidding high prices in fact provides \emph{partial} information for the rewards of bidding low prices: for any two bids $b_1$ and $b_2$, the random reward $(v-b_1)\1(m\le b_1)$ of bidding $b_1$ is \emph{correlated} with the random reward $(v-b_2)\1(m\le b_2)$ of bidding $b_2$.
+Despite this hurdle, which is insurmountable in a generic partially ordered contextual bandit, our key insight in this section is that bidding high prices in fact provides \emph{partial} information for the rewards of bidding low prices: for any two bids $b_1$ and $b_2$, the random reward $(v-b_1)\1(m\le b_1)$ of bidding $b_1$ is \emph{correlated} with the random reward $(v-b_2)\1(m\le b_2)$ of bidding $b_2$.
 Therefore the former observation may help infer part of the latter, even if $b_1 > b_2$.
 We exploit this additional structure in first-price auctions via the following \emph{interval splitting} scheme.